sammyschneider/ProductPlan-Homework/README.md

 - You may choose to make the application responsive.
 - You may choose to make the bars drag & droppable into different positions within the timeline.
 - You may choose to make the underlying timeline horizontally scrollable.
+- You may choose to make the Lane container expandable and collapsable.

 ## Help!
 Should you stumble into any questions during your quest, feel free tor reach out to your contact.
 There are no stupid questions!